About Hadoop Spark and the Cloud

 * why it’s better to avoid using “cloud solutions” (Amazon, Azure) for “data science” projects.

-The presentation used in the two videos:
+The presentation used in the video:

 To see the video from Mister Frédéric Pierucci: